Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

-To experimentally probe the spin texture, we synthesized fully-strained metallic RuO$_2$ heterostructure via hMBE for spin-resolved ARPES measurements.
-To avoid charging effects during ARPES measurements, we designed an epitaxial RuO$_2$ heterostructure consisting of a 2.7~nm RuO$_2$ layer and a 2~nm TiO$_2$ buffer layer grown on a conductive Nb:TiO$_2$ (110) substrate, as schematically shown in the inset of Fig.~\ref{fig:fig2}A. The conductive substrate effectively eliminated charging effects, while the TiO$_2$ buffer layer was adopted to suppress unintended interfacial effects due to surface contamination between the Nb:TiO$_2$ and the RuO$_2$ layer.
+To experimentally probe the spin texture, we synthesized fully strained metallic RuO$_2$ heterostructure via hMBE for spin-resolved ARPES measurements.
+To avoid charging effects during ARPES measurements, we designed an epitaxial RuO$_2$ heterostructure consisting of a nominal 2~nm RuO$_2$ layer and a 2~nm TiO$_2$ buffer layer grown on a conductive Nb:TiO$_2$ (110) substrate, as schematically shown in the inset of Fig.~\ref{fig:fig2}A. The conductive substrate effectively eliminated charging effects, while the TiO$_2$ buffer layer was adopted to suppress unintended interfacial effects due to surface contamination between the Nb:TiO$_2$ and the RuO$_2$ layer.
 Figure~\ref{fig:fig2} (A and B) show the high-resolution X-ray reflectivity (XRR) and diffraction (XRD) $\theta$-2$\theta$ scan results, confirming the (110)-oriented out-of-plane lattice structure of the RuO$_2$ heterostructures.
 The XRR data exhibit Kiessig fringes extending to $\sim$8$^\circ$, indicating atomically smooth surfaces, and fitting results (solid lines) confirm a RuO$_2$ thickness of 2.7~nm (Fig.~\ref{fig:fig2}A).
 XRD scans show clear Laue oscillations around the RuO$_2$ (110) Bragg peaks, indicating sharp interfaces.
 Reflection high-energy electron diffraction (RHEED) images in Fig.~\ref{fig:fig2}C taken after growth show streaky RHEED patterns accompanied by the Kikuchi lines along the [1$\bar{1}$0] crystal directions, indicating the excellent crystallinity.
 Atomic force microscopy (AFM) images in Fig.~\ref{fig:fig2}D further reveal an atomically smooth surface with a root mean square roughness ($S_q$) of 171.8~pm.
-Additionally, rotational anisotropy second-harmonic generation (RA-SHG) measurements (Fig.~\ref{fig:fig2}E) confirm the \textit{mm}2 point group symmetry, indicating a fully strained, non-centrosymmetric RuO$_2$ heterostructure~\cite{Jeong2025} (see fig.~S1 for more details about the SHG analysis).
-In fig.~S2, Ru 3\textit{d} core-level X-ray photoelectron spectroscopy (XPS) spectra of RuO$_2$ heterostructures grown on TiO$_2$ and Nb:TiO$_2$ substrates reveal consistent Ru 4$^+$ oxidation states in both samples, in agreement with our previous RuO$_2$ films~\cite{Jeong2025,William_2021}.
+Additionally, rotational anisotropy second-harmonic generation (RA-SHG) measurements (Fig.~\ref{fig:fig2}E) confirm the \textit{mm}2 point group symmetry, indicating a fully strained, noncentrosymmetric RuO$_2$ heterostructure~\cite{Jeong2025} (see fig.~\ref{fig:fig_SHG_more} for more details about the SHG analysis).
+Moreover, to confirm the surface stoichiometry of the RuO$_2$ heterostructures grown on TiO$_2$ and Nb:TiO$_2$ substrates, we have performed ex situ x-ray photoelectron spectroscopy (XPS) (fig.~\ref{fig:fig_XPS}), ambient pressure-XPS (AP-XPS) (fig.~\ref{fig:fig_APXPS}), and in situ XPS measurements within the spin-resolved ARPES chamber (fig.~\ref{fig:fig_insitu_XPS}) to reveal the consistent Ru(IV) oxidation states across samples and the suppression of carbon-related contamination through our in situ oxygen annealing procedures (see Materials and Methods), in agreement with our previous RuO$_2$ films~\cite{Jeong2025,William_2021}.